kodecocodes/i9t/uistackview-book-port/uistackview-book-port.markdown

 When you're done testing each value, set the **Alignment** to **Fill**:
 ![bordered width=96%](images/38-now-select-alignment-fill_640x64.png)

-Then build and run to verify that everything looks good, and that there are no regressions.
+Then build and run to verify that everything looks good and that there are no regressions.

 Specifying `Fill` means you want all the views to completely fill the stack view perpendicular to its axis.
 This causes the **WHY VISIT** label to expand itself to the right edge as well.